gcovr/gcovr/doc/source/guide/configuration.rst

 ``gcov-parallel = yes`` would refer to the no-argument form, whereas ``gcov-parallel = 4`` would provide an explicit argument.

+If the option is a path and is not absolute the path is used relative to the config file.
+For the option :option:`gcovr --add-tracefile` the directory of the config file is always prepended.

 Some config file syntax is explicitly reserved for future extensions:
 Semicolon comments, INI-style sections, multi-line values, quoted values, variable substitutions, alternative key–value separators, …